martinberger/n-queens-with-lines/README.md

 **Libraries and tools.** Since I have not written (non-trivial) Java before, I am not familiar with the Java library and tooling eco system.
 I therefore write everything I need by hand.
-In particular, I have not used Java build tools like Maven or Gradle before, so I won't use them here.
+In particular, I have not used Java build tools like Maven or Gradle before, moreover, the whole project fits in one directory, so I won't use them here.

 **Compiling the code.** All relevant code is in the root directory and can be compiled by invoking